(Get free painting tips and plein air painting techniques sent straight to your inbox or on my social media.)

 If you own a plein air easel, review it here and tell us what you like and don’t like.

 The reviews on this website are independent of any manufacturer.
 Also this site does not contain any affiliate links.
 This means you get completely unbiased advice here.
+Beware that most other articles have links the author gets a commission on a sale if you click on the link.
+We do not do this in order to keep our information unbiased.

 What are the different types of plein air easels?